SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 09 October, 2024
+### 📅 Thursday, 10 October, 2024
 ------
 ### Events
 ------
-Here are some noteworthy events that occur in the USA around October 9:
+Here are some notable events and observances that take place in the United States around October 10:

-- **Leif Erikson Day**: Celebrated on October 9, Leif Erikson Day honors the Norse explorer believed to have been the first European to set foot in North America.
-Various communities, especially those with a strong Scandinavian presence, may hold events in recognition of Erikson's achievements.
+- **Columbus Day**: Celebrated on the second Monday of October, this federal holiday commemorates Christopher Columbus's landing in the Americas.
+Many states and cities have transitioned to observing Indigenous Peoples' Day instead, to honor Native American history and culture.

-Additionally, there may be other events or observances on this date, but Leif Erikson Day is the most
+- **Indigenous Peoples' Day**: Recognized on the same day as Columbus Day in many parts of the U.S., this observance
 ### Positive Qoute
 ------
-"🌟 Every day is a new beginning.
-Embrace it with enthusiasm and make it amazing! 💪😊"
+"Embrace the journey, not just the destination! 🌟✨ Every step you take is a step towards greatness. 🚀💪"